Let Battle Commence

 I know it might not be that easy and I know that schools may just cut music over night – and again I think this is a shocking and ridiculous thing to do.

 We must support colleagues who are in difficult situations and I want to do all I can to do that.
 But we must also raise up, promote and shout from the rooftops about colleagues who are succeeding, or who are fighting against the odds.
 I want to read about people who have battled against budget cuts or other setbacks.
-I need to be inspired by them.
+You also need to be inspired by them.

 The future, well that is a little uncertain for us, more so for some than others.
 But I think we can change it.
 I think we can show this nation, this government and more importantly our students, that music is essential.
 We can show them that we need music in our schools and it is worth fighting for.